bd21318_.gif (286 bytes)

 Author: McAlester, Virginia and Lee; Photography By McLean, Alex

 Description: Chapter 23: Dana Thomas House, Springfield, Illinois, Prairie Style.
-"Wright’s determination to open up the box is clearly evident in the Dan-Thomas House.
+"Wright’s determination to open up the box is clearly evident in the Dana-Thomas House.
 Some fifteen different floor levels are found throughout the house.
 Balconies, elevated walkways, and overlooks are emphasized at every turn, creating many unusual and interlocking spaces."
 Includes 19 photographs, one floor plan and two illustrations.
 Drawings by Larry Boerder, Floor plan by Carol Boerder-Snyder.
 Pages 176, 179,190, 265, 294-307, 334.
 (Also includes chapter on Gamble House.)
 Original list price $60.00.
 (First Edition)

 Size: 10.25 x 10.25